Why belly fat is not good for your health?

 Before we go ahead, very important that you should know is the reason behind your growing belly.
 It will decide the practices, precautions and approach to achieve the results.
 We don’t believe in one solution for everyone as the reasons are different and what each one of us can do it also different.
 For eg. females post delivery try very hard to reduce weight without know if they should put a lot of strain (especially in cases of diastasis recti or rectus abdominis diastasis, defined as a gap of about 2.7 cm or greater between the two sides of the rectus abdominis muscle); in such cases problem would worsen and it might be very difficult to do it later.
 If you have some other reason for belly fat, consider working on root cause first.

 We also strongly recommend working on overall fitness, digestion, sleep, stress for overall well-being.
-But as the article is about belly fat, we are mentioning some yogic asanas that especially target the abdominal region while giving a great workout to your whole body.
+But as the article is about belly fat, we are mentioning some yogic asanas that especially target the abdominal region and upper body while giving a great workout to your whole body.
 Try to integrate these asanas into your daily workout to see some results.
 Additionally and very importantly, we suggest working on your diet, eating habits like timings of your meal, what kind of foods are you consuming (processed or not) get much faster results.

 Here are some of the yoga poses/asanas which are found to be very effective in reducing belly fat :

 - Dhanurasana (Bow Pose) – It may be a little challenging for beginners, but working towards this pose can help in getting rid of those love handles real quick.
 Since the asana is based on the stomach, it worked the area very well while also stretching out your shoulders, back, and chest.
 The effort involved in achieving and holding the pose also burns some great calories.